 Our client, age 25, was arrested for DUI in the early morning hours as he drove home through El Segundo on eastbound El Segundo Boulevard along the northern edge of the oil refinery.
 He was observed allegedly swerving and speeding by an officer from the El Segundo Police Department.
 He was taken to the El Segundo Police Station, where his blood alcohol concentration (BAC) was measured at 0.12%.

 The criminal case for violations of Vehicle Code § 23152(a) and § 23152(b) was filed in the Airport Courthouse.

-The defense of the case centered on a rising BAC insofar as the Client consumed two shots of tequila moments before entering his car.
+The defense of the case centered on a rising BAC because the Client consumed two shots of tequila moments before entering his car.
 He then drove less than a half-mile before being stopped.
 He refused to submit to the roadside preliminary alcohol screening (PAS) test and refused to perform any field sobriety tests, as is his legal right.
 The defense is that the client’s BAC when he was driving was lower than tested later because he was stopped by police before the alcohol from the two tequila shots could be absorbed into his bloodstream to be measured.

 When his breath was finally tested at the police station, it was 45 minutes after he last drove and about 48 minutes after he last drank, meaning his body had absorbed the tequila shots that were otherwise merely in his stomach and large intestine when he was driving earlier.

 The prosecutor at the Airport Courthouse was skeptical of the allegations of a rising BAC, but our office provided witness statements from two of our client’s friends who witnessed the drinking the two shots of tequila just moments before our client left the bar.

 After more than nine months of court appearances, the prosecutor finally offered (grudgingly) our client a plea bargain to a dry reckless (Vehicle Code § 23103, not pursuant to Vehicle Code § 23103.5), which our client happily agreed to.

 He was then placed on thirty-six months of summary probation, with requirements that he pay a court fine of $250, plus penalties and assessments (total of about $1,150) and perform 40 hours of community service, as well as attend 52 Alcoholics Anonymous meetings.